-- 1. failure to perform adequately the duties of the position so as to constitute incompetence and/or habitual neglect of duty; - 2. misconduct related directly and substantially to the fitness of the faculty member in the professional capacity as teacher or researcher; - 3. conduct or action not protected by the Constitution or laws and which is a clear interference with the academic functions of the University; - 4 prolonged inability for medical reasons to perform the duties required for the position; termination of a tenured member of the faculty for medical reasons will be based upon clear and convincing medical evidence that the faculty member cannot continue to fulfill the terms and conditions of appointment; - 5. lapse or withdrawal of licensure to practice in the state of South Carolina or withdrawal of admitting privileges to affiliated teaching hospitals with respect to clinical faculty in the School of Medicine; the loss of licensure in any other professional area may also be considered as a cause for termination if the license is necessary for the performance of one's academic duties; - 6. bona fide reduction in staff, which may be caused by financial exigency or by discontinuance or reduction in size of a program or instructional unit for reasons not related to financial exigency.
+- 1. failure to perform adequately the duties of the position so as to constitute incompetence and/or habitual neglect of duty; - 2. misconduct related directly and substantially to the fitness of the faculty member in the professional capacity as teacher or researcher; - 3. conduct or action not protected by the Constitution or laws and which is a clear interference with the academic functions of the University; - 4 prolonged inability to perform the duties required for the position which exceeds the maximum period of leave available for a disability as defined in University Policy HR 1.06 Sick Leave; termination of a tenured member of the faculty for medical reasons will be based upon clear and convincing medical evidence that the faculty member cannot continue to fulfill the terms and conditions of appointment; - 5. lapse or withdrawal of licensure to practice in the state of South Carolina or withdrawal of admitting privileges to affiliated teaching hospitals with respect to clinical faculty in the School of Medicine; the loss of licensure in any other professional area may also be considered as a cause for termination if the license is necessary for the performance of one's academic duties; - 6. bona fide reduction in staff, which may be caused by financial exigency or by discontinuance or reduction in size of a program or instructional unit for reasons not related to financial exigency.